Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Experiments

 \emph{Inference Quality.} Panels (b) and (c) together reveal that GAI's estimation gains do not come at the cost of inference quality---if anything, GAI produces the most reliable confidence intervals.
-Coverage (Panel b) shows that GAI (Embeddings) achieves the highest coverage (95--99\%), consistently meeting or exceeding the nominal level, while GAI (Labels) also maintains valid coverage (91--100\%).
+Coverage (Panel b) shows that GAI (Embeddings) maintains high and stable coverage (94.6--99.5\%)---the highest of all methods for $n_P \geq 100$---at or near the nominal level except for a mild dip to 94.6\% at $n_P=200$, while GAI (Labels) is near-nominal at small samples but undercovers mildly as $n_P$ grows (94.7\% at $n_P=150$ and 90.9\% at $n_P=200$).
 In contrast, PPI++ undercovers throughout (85--95\%), and Primary drops to 88\% at $n_P=200$.
-Naive pooling fails catastrophically (26--27\%).
+Naive pooling fails (26--27\%).
 Regarding interval width (Panel c), GAI (Labels) produces the narrowest intervals among valid methods (1.94 at $n_P=50$, narrowing to 0.96 at $n_P=200$).
-A potential reason of why GAI (Labels) yields tighter intervals than GAI (Embeddings) is that the discrete label has better representational power than the high-dimensional embeddings.
+A potential reason why GAI (Labels) yields tighter intervals than GAI (Embeddings) is that the discrete label has better representational power than the high-dimensional embeddings.
 GAI (Embeddings) maintains comparable widths to PPI++, while PPI produces extremely wide intervals at small samples (9.28 at $n_P=50$), reflecting overly conservative inference.
 This comparison illustrates a trade-off: embeddings yield smaller MAPE and better coverage while labels achieve narrower intervals, with both GAI variants outperforming PPI-based methods.
 Paired $t$-tests confirm these patterns (Online Appendix~\ref{apdx: tests_conjoint}).
-In terms of decision quality, GAI (Embeddings) achieves the lowest decision error rate---averaging 2.6\% compared to 6.9\% for Primary, 3.2\% for PPI, 8.7\% for PPI++, and 20.4\% for Naive (Online Appendix~\ref{apdx: conjoint_signflip}).
+In terms of decision quality, GAI (Embeddings) achieves the lowest decision error rate---averaging 2.6\% compared to 6.9\% for Primary, 3.2\% for PPI, 8.7\% for PPI++, and 20.4\% for Naive (Online Appendix~\ref{apdx: conjoint_decision}).